• Skip to primary navigation

 I use amaretto to give a nice flavor.
 You can substitute with vanilla or use ½ teaspoon of lemon or almond extract.

-Did You Love This Recipe?Buy Me A Cup Of Coffee Thank You!
+Did You Love This Recipe?I'd be grateful if you Buy Me A Cup Of Coffee Thank You!

 Nutritional Information